awsdocs/aws-freertos-docs/doc_source/create-service-role.md

 1. Choose **Attach policies**\.

-1. In the **Search** box, enter **AmazonFreeRTOSOTAUpdate**, check **AmazonFreeRTOSOTAUpdate** from the list of filtered policies, and then choose **Attach policy** to attach the policy to your service role\.
+1. In the **Search** box, enter **AmazonFreeRTOSOTAUpdate**, select **AmazonFreeRTOSOTAUpdate** from the list of filtered policies, and then choose **Attach policy** to attach the policy to your service role\.

-1. Follow the same instructions from the previous step to attach the **AWSIoTThingsRegistration** policy to your service role\.<a name="add-iam-permissions"></a>
+1. Follow the same instructions in the previous step to attach the **AWSIoTThingsRegistration** policy to your service role\.<a name="add-iam-permissions"></a>

 **To add the required IAM permissions to your OTA service role**

-1. In the search box on the IAM console page, enter the name of your role and then choose it from the list\.
+1. In the search box on the IAM console page, enter the name of your role, and then choose it from the list\.

 1. Choose **Add inline policy**\.